-‘MSunderstood Café’ Gives Customers a Taste of Living with Multiple Sclerosis (MS)
+MSunderstood Café and Roadshow Gives Customers a Taste of Living with Multiple Sclerosis (MS)

-Ava Battles, Chief Executive, MS Ireland said, “MS Ireland believes that PwMS should have access to the right treatment at the right time.
+Ava Battles, Chief Executive, MS Ireland said, “MS Ireland believes that people with MS should have access to the right treatment at the right time.
 This may seem like a very basic demand, and one that it would be hard to refuse, but the truth is that this is not the situation for many people in Ireland today.
-By opening the doors to the MSunderstood Café, we hope we have helped customers understand the reality of living with MS, and realise how crucial speedy access to treatment is and change our market access system without delay.”
+We hope that Irish politicians and policy makers will realise how crucial speedy access to treatment is and change our market access system without delay.”

 Follow #MSunderstood and for more information visit www.ms-society.ie.